Investigators detail new timeline in Nancy Guthrie’s late-night disappearance. Here’s how the evening unfolded - Local News 8

 At 1:47 a.m.
 Sunday, a few hours after Guthrie is believed to have come home, her doorbell camera was disconnected, according to Nanos.
 Though he confirmed it was removed, he said “we’re not confirming that any cameras were smashed or destroyed around the house.”

 About 25 minutes later, at 2:12 a.m., surveillance camera software detected movement, Nanos said.
-But in a crucial loss for investigators, the camera did not retain footage of the event.
+But in a crucial loss for investigators, the camera has not been recovered and its software did not retain footage of the event.
 The camera owner did not have a subscription that would allow the software to save it, he said.

 The sheriff initially said the camera detected a person, but later clarified it could have been an animal.